OpenCageData/address-formatting/README.md

 ### Why would you want to do this?

 The intended use case is database or geocoding systems (forward, reverse, autocomplete) where we know both the country of the address and the language of the user/reader.
 The address is displayed to a consumer (for example in an app) and not used to print on an envelope for actual postal delivery.
-We use it to format output from the [OpenCage Geocoder](https://opencagedata.com).
+We use it to format output from the [OpenCage Geocoding API](https://opencagedata.com/api).

 ### Which addresses are we talking about?